The best cooling mattresses for hot sleepers in 2025, tested by us

 May be too firm for some

-Our tester found that not only did she feel cooler in the morning (and throughout the night) after using this mattress, but also found it to be extremely breathable, noting that there was no 'stuffy' feeling when sleeping on it, even during humid months.
+Our tester found that not only did she feel cooler in the morning (and throughout the night) after using this mattress, but she also found it to be extremely breathable, noting that there was no 'stuffy' feeling when sleeping on it.
+Also, this mattress is almost always heavily discounted during Emma mattress sales, so we would recommend looking for an offer

-The best breathable cooling mattress
+The best cooling mattress for menopause

 6. Silentnight Lift Breathe Mattress